evgenyneu/evgenii.com/blog/_posts/2016-04-16-programming-harmonic-oscillator.md

 <h2 id="start_simulation">5.
 Starting the simulation</h2>

-We are finally ready to connect the drawing and physical modules together and start the simulation.
+We are finally ready to connect the graphics and physics modules together and start the simulation.

 * Remove `graphics.init(function(){});` line from the bottom part of the code.
 * Remove the next `graphics.drawScene(1);` line.